AMC and Jeep transmissions: Transmissions

 Transmissions used in later AMC vehicles came with either a 21-spline or a 23-spline output shaft.
 Transmissions coupled to four-cylinder engines typically used 21-spline output shafts.
 The 23-spline manual transmission was universal in the Eagle lines and was generally used with six-cylinder applications.
 All transfer cases were available with inputs matching either 21- or 23-spline shafts, making transmission swaps possible among various models and years.
-However, the depth of transfercase input and length of trans output (measured from the mounting flange) changed, and there is 15/16" difference between early and late models.
+However, the depth of transfer case input and length of trans output (measured from the mounting flange) changed, and there is 15/16" difference between early and late models.

 Manual

 The following manual transmissions have been used in the vehicles listed above: